anibalrojosan/breast-cancer-mlops-workflow/README.md

 The Streamlit application (`src/streamlit_app.py`) provides an interactive web interface for making predictions using the Flask API.

 1.  **Run the Streamlit application locally:**
-    Ensure your virtual environment is activated and the Flask API is running (as described in step 6 under "Setup and Run"), then run:
+    Ensure your virtual environment is activated and the Flask API is running (as described in the 'Run the Flask API locally' step under 'Running tests'), then run:
     ```bash
     streamlit run src/streamlit_app.py
     ```